vanducng/datafold-docs/docs/integrations/data_apps/mode.md

 Click **Submit** when the details are correctly entered.

-It can take some time to fetch all the reports, depending on the number of reports, but soon after they will begin to populate in the Datafold Catalog.
+It can take some time to fetch all the reports, depending on the number of reports, but soon after they will begin to populate in the Datafold Lineage.

 ### Uninstall a Mode Integration
 To uninstall a Mode integration: